Common Inflammatory Conditions and the Signs and Symptoms to Watch Out For

 There are typically two types of inflammation we see—acute and chronic.
 Acute inflammation tends to be more immediately apparent, as the body's immune response leads to swelling, pain, redness, heat and, in some cases, a loss in function.
 Chronic inflammation, however, is often not visible to the naked eye, may build gradually, and is sometimes not even something you would consider an "injury."
 Alas, after months or years of the body fighting the offending substances, injury or infection, chronic inflammation manifests itself as fatigue, pain, depression or anxiety, digestive disorders, weight disturbances or frequent infections.
 And, not surprisingly, at that point it's a harder road to recovery.

-Common inflammatory conditions and their signs & symptoms
+Common inflammatory conditions and their signs and symptoms

 If any of this is sounding familiar, we've compiled a list of some of the most common inflammatory conditions and some signs and symptoms to be on the lookout for.
 Read on to learn what inflammation looks like and how to treat it.